Pirate FlagPirates and PrivateersPirate Flag

 Pirate Women is a good introduction to female pirates and the eras in which they lived.
 As Duncombe says, “Pirate women deserve a spot next to their more famous male counterparts because yearning to escape the confines of an ordinary life and to live on one’s own terms is not an exclusively male feeling.”
 (228) Her purpose in writing this book is to inspire the next generation of women to strive to be innovators.
 But are pirates the best role model to achieve this goal?

-There are several reasons, however, why Pirate Women is a valuable addition to the handful of books that deal exclusively with these females predators.
+There are several reasons why Pirate Women is a valuable addition to the handful of books that deal exclusively with these females predators.
 Presented in chronological sequence from ancient times to the present, it is an extensive list that includes far more than any other volume.
 Earlier titles often focus on only a small sample or examine women associated with piracy, but who aren’t actually pirates themselves, during a specific time period.
 More importantly, Duncombe incorporates the society, culture, and historical events of the period in which each woman lives.
 This means she examines them as part of a whole, rather than a single aspect of their lives.
 Equally noteworthy is the inclusion of the people who have told each pirate’s story and how their motivations impacted their renderings of her.

 Note to readers: I always attempt to provide readers with a fair review that points out a book's pros and cons.
 I would be remiss in not letting you know that Laura Duncombe includes me in her acknowledgements and one of my piracy articles is quoted in her narrative.